Owa Odighizuwa: College career

 In 2010, he made six starts as a true freshman for the Bruins, recording 10 tackles and three sacks for the season.
 In 2011, he appeared in all 14 games, recording 21 tackles including three for loss.
 In 2012, he saw action in all 14 games, recording 44 tackles, including six for loss and 3.5 sacks.
 He missed the entire 2013 season recovering from right hip surgery, garnering himself a medical redshirt.
 He returned in 2014, completely recovered from his injury.
-He recorded 61 tackles, including 11.5 for loss, six sacks, and five pass breakups, earning himself second-team All-Pac-12 honors.
+He recorded 61 tackles, including 11.5 for loss, six sacks, and five pass breakups, earning himself second-team All-Pac-12 Conference honors.

 Professional career

 New York Giants

-Odighizuwa was drafted by the New York Giants in the third round with the 74th overall pick of the 2015 NFL Draft.
-Comparisons were immediately made between Odighizuwa and former Giants defensive end Justin Tuck, as they were both drafted in the third round as the 74th overall pick in the draft after falling due to injury concerns, and because it was believed that Odighizuwa, like Tuck, could shift inside on passing downs as part of a 4 DE pass rush.
-Unfortunately, due to injuries, his rookie season became essentially a redshirt season for Odighizuwa, as he ended the season on IR.
+Odighizuwa was drafted by the New York Giants in the third round with the 74th overall pick of the 2015 NFL draft.
+Comparisons were immediately made between Odighizuwa and former Giants defensive end Justin Tuck, as they were both drafted in the third round as the 74th overall pick in the draft after falling due to injury concerns, and because it was believed that Odighizuwa, like Tuck, could shift inside on passing downs as part of a 4 defensive end pass rush.
+Unfortunately, due to injuries, his rookie season became essentially a redshirt season for Odighizuwa, as he ended the season on injured reserve.

 On August 28, 2017, Odighizuwa was suspended the first four games of the 2017 season for violating the league's performance enhancing drugs policy.
 The next day, he was released by the Giants.

 Buffalo Bills

 On March 8, 2018, Odighizuwa signed with the Buffalo Bills.
-He was released on July 29, 2018.
+He was released by the Bills on July 29.

 Personal life

-Odighizuwa Has been open about his struggles with depression, and his younger brother Osa believes Owa’s mental health issues are the reason his career ended prematurely.
+Odighizuwa has been open about his struggles with depression, and his younger brother Osa believes Owa’s mental health issues are the reason his career ended prematurely.

 Odighizuwa's father, Peter, was the perpetrator of the 2002 Appalachian School of Law shooting, in which three were killed and three were wounded.